 Physicians and medical executives may be busy professionals, but this doesn’t mean they are out of reach for medical device companies.
 If you want to market to busy physicians today, it requires modern tactics—including forging relationships, personalizing email, creating buyer personas, getting more social and creating compelling case studies.

-Consider joining us at the 2020 MedDev eMarketing Summit (December 1-3, 2020 at the Hilton La Jolla Torrey Pines, San Diego, CA).
-Join 300+ leading digital marketing pioneers willing to share their own digital strategies in this interactive, engaging “TED-styled” healthcare marketing summit and walk away with 2 years worth of actionable new digital marketing strategies and expertise in just 3 days!
+Consider joining us at the 2021 BioPharma eMarketing Virtual Summit (April 21-22, 2021).
+Join 100’s of leading digital marketing pioneers willing to share their own digital strategies in this interactive, engaging “TED-styled” healthcare marketing summit and walk away with 2 years worth of actionable new digital marketing strategies and expertise in just 2 days!